christianjans/dr-al/README.md

 ## thanks to...

-- The Autism data which can be found here: https://fadifayez.com/autism-datasets/
+- The Autism datasets which can be found here: https://fadifayez.com/autism-datasets/
 - The Java JSON parser which can be found here: http://www.java2s.com/Code/Jar/j/Downloadjsonsimple11jar.htm